 To fill in the information sheet in MS Word prior to printing, simply select and edit the text.
 Blue placeholder copy denotes user content; however, all text is editable if you wish to customise further.
 Select a placeholder image and in the format toolbar function choose “Change Picture” (screenshot shown below), which will open a window through which you can select a replacement image from your files.
 You can resize the images and/or text fields using click-drag if needed or click and delete unwanted content.

 Caution: Don’t try to open / edit the file online direct from Dropbox.
-For some reason (?) these specially formatted Word documents usually look all wonky if you open them in Word online.
+For some reason (?) these specially formatted Word documents usually look wonky if you open them in Word online.
 At least at present.
 Download a copy of the free pet information sheet template file and then open it on your own device.
 Then you can edit and use as you wish for your pet’s files.